destinyae/FLock/README.md

 ### Developments

-We are currently undertaking most of developments in private mode, will add them here once they are released and made public:
+We are currently undertaking most of the developments in private mode, but will add them here once they are released and made public:

 + FLock System Design paper: Check out [this repo](https://github.com/FLock-io/FLock_system_design_paper) for details